155th New York Infantry Regiment

 The 155th New York Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 155th New York Infantry was organized at New York City, New York, and mustered in for three years service on November 18, 1862, at Newport News, Virginia, under the command of Colonel William McEvily.
+It was one of the four regiments forming the brigade of Irish Soldiers known as the Corcoran Legion.

 The regiment was attached to Newport News, Virginia, Department of Virginia, to December 1862.
 Corcoran's Brigade, Division at Suffolk, Virginia, VII Corps, Department of Virginia, to April 1863.
 3rd Brigade, 1st Division, VII Corps, to July 1863.
 Corcoran's Brigade, King's Division, XXII Corps, Defenses of Washington, to November 1863.
 1st Brigade, Corcoran's Division, XXII Corps, to December 1863.
 2nd Brigade, Tyler's Division, XXII Corps, to May 1864.
 4th Brigade, 2nd Division, II Corps, Army of the Potomac, to June 1864.
 2nd Brigade, 2nd Division, II Corps, to July 1865.

 The 155th New York Infantry mustered out of service July 15, 1865.